keithasaurus/koda-validate/README.md

 ## Validation Errors

 As mentioned above, errors are returned as data as part of normal control flow.
 All errors from built-in validators in Koda Validate are JSON/YAML serializable.
-(However, should you build your own custom validators, that constraint is not enforced.)
+(However, should you build your own custom validators, there is no contract enfocing that constraint.)
 Here are a few examples of the kinds of errors you can expect to see.

 ```python
 from dataclasses import dataclass